 What Customers Have to Say

 It’s tough to find anyone with a bad thing to say about this model.
-This isn’t surprising, given the reputation of the Ironman name, and the table’s Amazon feedback rating reflects that brand reliability factor.
-With over 200 reviews at the time of this writing, the Ironman High Capacity Gravity 3000 inversion table boasts a 4.5-star rating and a flood of comments praising its economical and functional value.
+This isn’t surprising, given the reputation of the Ironman name, and this table’s Amazon feedback rating reflects that brand reliability factor.
+With over 300 reviews at the time of this writing, the Ironman High Capacity Gravity 3000 inversion table boasts a 4.4-star rating and a flood of comments praising its economical and functional value.

 One user, LP, who – by his own account – measures up at 6’2” and 320 lbs., has this to say: “I have a lower back injury from a farming accident and when the pain comes back, this unit helps alleviate it very effectively.
 It also helps with some hip joint pain as well.”
 Others are impressed with the table’s solid construction, like Bruce, who says “this thing is solid.
 I am not concerned about falling off or having this collapse under my weight.”